seo1120/seo1120/README.md

 🚀 **A Developer Who Loves Challenges & Innovation**

 I’m a Computer Engineering student at Kookmin University, passionate about **building creative solutions** through software development.
 I enjoy exploring **AI, cloud computing, and futuristic technologies**, always looking for ways to bring innovative ideas to life.
+I’m also interested in sustainable cloud engineering, finding ways to optimize energy efficiency and reduce environmental impact.
+My goal is to develop technologies that not only drive innovation but also contribute to a more sustainable future.

 ### 🔥 What I Do
 - 💡 **Creative Problem Solving** – I love connecting concepts through storytelling and finding intuitive solutions.